-Randolph Caldecott was a British artist and illustrator, born in Chester in Cheshire March 22, 1846 and died in Saint Augustine (Florida) on February 12, 1886 during a cruise with his wife.
+Randolph Caldecott was a British artist and illustrator, born in Chester in Cheshire (England) on March 22, 1846.
+He died in Saint Augustine (Florida) on February 12, 1886 during a cruise with his wife.

 Maurice Sendak, commented that "Caldecott's work heralds the beginning of the modern picture book.
 He devised an ingenious juxtaposition of picture and word, a counterpoint that never happened before."

 However.
 Caldecott did not restrict himself to children's literature.
 He also produced many illustrations of English society, creating naturalistic depictions of everyday life.

 Here are some of Caldecott's illustrations and drawings spanning different periods of his career.
 Click on the thumbnails to view the full image.